Grand Prix

 Setting off from Reims, we head into Champagne country, stopping by at the historic (and now partly restored) racing circuit in Reims before heading east to the medieval cobbled streets of Colmar, just south of Strasbourg, for our first night.

-Day 2: Colmar to Lake Como
+Day 2: Colmar to Como

 The day begins at one of the world’s great car collections (and largest single collection of Bugattis): the Schlumpf collection, before heading into Switzerland, with its stunning passes and sweeping alpine roads, and down the other side into Italy and Lake Como, for a relaxing evening of lakeside eating and drinking.

-Day 3: Lake Como to Monte Carlo
+Day 3: Como to Nice

 Our third day itinerary takes us along the lakes to Monza before heading Southwards towards Nice for our Saturday night arrival party… although that’s not the end of the event because on Sunday we take a 20 minute train journey into Monte Carlo to enjoy the sights and sounds of the Monaco historic Grand Prix!